October 23, 2023Review Recipe

 How to serve Olive Garden Alfredo Sauce

 Pasta is a classic dish that is often served with salad and bread on the side.
 Try our Caesar salad and garlic bread.
 You can also choose to serve your fettuccine alfredo as a side dish along with our baked bruschetta chicken.

-IN THE FREEZER: You can also freeze leftover alfredo sauce for up to 2 months.
+Can you freeze Alfredo sauce?: You can also freeze leftover Alfredo sauce for up to 2 months.
 To do so, place the sauce in a freezer-safe bag or container and place it in the freezer.
 Let it thaw before reheating for a super easy dinner!

 Fettuccine is recommended for this amazing recipe and the one used by the restaurant chain because it is nice and broad, and the sauce clings to it well.
 If you prefer to use a different pasta, it will still taste amazing!

 Sauteed vegetables would be delicious in this sauce.
 Try mushrooms, red peppers, onion, asparagus, and broccoli for great options.

 - 2 tablespoons all-purpose flour

 - 1¼ cup heavy whipping cream